momostarsky/imebra_git/docs/stream_classes.rst

 The Pipe class can be used to provide custom streams for the ACSE and DIMSE services or for any operation that takes a `StreamReader`_ or `StreamWriter`_ as parameter.

-An example of custom stream may be:
+An example of custom stream could be:

 - a secure TCP connection
 - a connection through a dedicated custom network
 - etc.